tperdue/makedrinks/README.md

-# PicCollage
+# Make Drinks

-A web application that allows a user to create picture collage using pictures from the user's local file system or pictures searched from the web.
+A web application that allows a user to create search for drink (mostly alcoholic)recipies.

 ## Getting Started